Updated BMW X7 spotted: price, specs and release date

 New BMW X7 facelift price and release date

-The new BMW X7 is likely to arrive in 2022, which means you could see an official reveal at the end of 2021, or early next year.
+The new BMW X7 is likely to arrive in 2022, which means you could see the finished car in late 2021, or early 2022.

 The new BMW X7 will likely cost slightly more than the outgoing model across the range.
 You’ll need to set aside from around £80,000 for an entry-level car, and more than £100,000 for a top-spec model with a V8 engine.